 LUFT is a New York City based consultancy built on research and a passion for helping clients discover uncontested market spaces.
-We are place-centric, and most often work with clients excited about travel, tourism, and hospitality.
+We are place-focused, and most often work with clients excited about travel, tourism, and hospitality.
 We get tech, we know brand, and we understand today’s connected consumer.
-We also specialize in navigating the intricate back-end infrastructure that connects today’s global economy.
+We also specialize in navigating the intricate back-end infrastructure that connects today’s digital visitor economy.

 The Blue Ocean Manifesto is our annual outlook and mission statement for the coming year - published January 1st.

 From blue to red to blue